I have a thing about time.

 He was good at it.

-Now 87, he pours his energy and meticulous nature into the making of clocks.
+After retirement, he poured his energy and meticulous nature into the making of clocks.

 Beautiful, inlaid, hand-crafted, gently-chiming clocks.